mas-bandwidth/netcode/STANDARD.md

 * If the connect token expire timestamp is <= the current timestamp, ignore the packet.

-* If the encrypted private connect token data doesn't decrypted with the private key, using the additional data constructed from: version info, protocol id and expire timestamp, ignore the packet.
+* If the encrypted private connect token data doesn't decrypted with the private key, using the associated data constructed from: version info, protocol id and expire timestamp, ignore the packet.

 * _The checks above must be made before allocating any resources for this pending client._